-Welcome to acmedical.org and myclinicals.acmedical.org.
-The acmedical.org and myclinicals.acmedical.org website (the “Site” or “Website” or “Websites”) is comprised of various web pages operated by AmeriClerkships Medical Society (“AMS”). acmedical.org and myclinicals.acmedical.org is offered to you conditioned on your acceptance without modification of the terms, conditions, and notices contained herein (the “Terms”).
+Welcome to AmeriClerkships Medical Society, Inc. (“AMS”) and its websites, acmedical.org and myclinicals.acmedical.org (the “Site” or “Website” or “Websites”).
+This Website is comprised of various web pages operated by AMS. acmedical.org and myclinicals.acmedical.org is offered to you conditioned on your acceptance without modification of the terms, conditions, and notices contained herein (the “Terms”).
 These Terms describe the terms and conditions under which you, the user, are granted the right to use the websites operated by AmeriClerkships Medical Society, Inc. (“AMS”) and certain of AmeriClerkships’ subsidiaries, including this website .
 Your use of acmedical.org and myclinicals.acmedical.org constitutes your agreement to all such Terms.
 Please read these terms carefully, and keep a copy of them for your reference.

 WEBSITE AND CONTENT